cjw-network/cjw-summercamp-slides/scripts/md/slides.md

   Multiple Colors of Migration

-  (c) 2015 Ekkehard Doerre, Donat Fritschy, Jan Meier, Martin Wilde, Felix Woldt, Dirk Lampe
+  (c) 2015 Ekkehard Doerre, Donat Fritschy, Jan Meier, Martin Wilde, Felix Woldt, Dirk Lampe, Gabriel Werzner Regalado

 -->
 * <strong>Ekke</strong> is a consultant with deep knowledge in eZ Publish 4 and 5, eZ Find / Apache Solr and with a faible for coming cutting edge web technologies.
 He is one of the organizers of the PHP Unconference since eight years.
-* <strong>Martin</strong> is TODO
 * <strong>Donat</strong> is owner of Webmanufaktur, a full service web agency in Switzerland.
 He works as projects manager, software architect and developer and likes thinking outside of the box.
 In the last year he has been involved in major pure eZ 5 projects.

 * Members of CJW Network